greywolve/calderwood-paper/src/01_intro.md

 not form part of the scope of this project, and therefore it's implementation, or any details surrounding it will not be discussed at all.

+## Terminology

+- *UUID*, Universally unique identifier, a 128 bit number used to identify information in computer systems.

 ## Plan of Development

 This project report has the following structure: